Rural Anchor Funding (SPF)

 Installation of solar panels, with battery facility for power storage at Three Crosses Community Centre.

-17. Crwydro Creadigol Gŵyr: Reflective Rambling in Gower - Gower Ministry Area - £15,000
+32. Crwydro Creadigol Gŵyr - Reflective Rambling in Gower - Gower Ministry Area - £15,000

-Wellbeing nature walks and creative activities based around the historic church buildings that are part of the successful Gower Pilgrimage Way which set up in 2022 for walkers and cyclists.
-Funding will be used to employ a full-time events coordinator to explore the project as a pilot scheme, build a volunteer base, with a view to plan a five year scheme.
+The project provides wellbeing Nature walks and creative activities based around the historic church buildings that are part of the successful Gower Pilgrimage Way which set up in 2022 for walkers and cyclists.
+Funding will be used to employ a full-time events coordinator to explore the project as a pilot scheme, build a volunteer base, with a view to plan a five-year scheme.

 Project seeks funding for basic equipment (mats, bins, and storage unit) to assist in facilitating a very successful local market which has brought proven benefits to local residents and producers.
 Without this grant these elements would be unaffordable.